wilsonify/wilsonify.github.io/content/recipes/LENTIL TACOS WITH CARROTJICAMA SLAW109.md

 4 To make the tacos, warm the tortillas and fill those gifts from god with the lentil mix, some

 shredded cabbage or lettuce, the jicama slaw, and top with that herb salsa.
-These fuckers aren’t
+These  ers aren’t

 half bad cold either if you are feeling too lazy to heat up leftovers.
 Cold tacos are still

-motherfucking tacos.
+mother tacos.